mozilla-services/merino-py/docs/data.md

  A counter to measure the number of GraphQL errors from the curated-corpus-api.
 - `recommendation.engagement.update.timing` -
  A timer to measure the duration (in ms) of updating the engagement data from GCS.
-- `recommendation.engagement.size` - A gauge to track the size of the blob on GCS.
+- `recommendation.engagement.size` - A gauge to track the size of the engagement blob on GCS.
+- `recommendation.engagement.count` - A gauge to measure the total number of engagement records.
-- `recommendation.engagement.count` - A gauge to measure the number of scheduled corpus items with engagement data.
+- `recommendation.engagement.{region}.count` - A gauge to measure the number of scheduled corpus items with engagement data per country.
 - `recommendation.engagement.last_updated` -
  A gauge for the staleness (in seconds) of the engagement data, measured between when the data was updated in GCS and the current time.
+- `recommendation.prior.update.timing` -
+ A timer to measure the duration (in ms) of updating the prior data from GCS.
+- `recommendation.prior.size` - A gauge to track the size of the Thompson sampling priors blob on GCS.
+- `recommendation.prior.last_updated` -
+ A gauge for the staleness (in seconds) of the prior data, measured between when the data was updated in GCS and the current time.